govau/content-guide/README.md

 #### Option 1: Docker

 This option creates a Docker container with all required dependencies and their versions and allows you to keep your host clean.
-It lets you move between similar projects that require different versions of the same dependencies.
+It lets you move between similar projects that require different versions of the same dependencies more easily.

 Build the local Docker container:
 ```